-NOW, THEREFORE, BE IT ORDAINED BY THE MAYOR AND THE CITY COUNCIL OF THE CITY OF DORAL AS FOLLOWS:
+NOW THEREFORE, BE IT RESOLVED BY THE MAYOR AND THE CITY COUNCIL OF THE CITY OF DORAL, FLORIDA SITTING AS THE LOCAL PLANNING AGENCY THAT:

 Section 1.
 Recitals.
-The foregoing "WHEREAS" clauses are hereby ratified and confirmed as being true and correct and are hereby made a part of this Ordinance upon adoption hereof.
+The foregoing recitals are confirmed, adopted, and incorporated herein and made as part hereof by this reference.

 Section 2.
 Decision.
-The City Council hereby adopts the 2022 update to the Capital Improvements Element (CIE) of the City's Comprehensive Plan and the Five-Year Schedule of Capital Improvements for Fiscal Years 2022/2023 - 2026/2027 pursuant to Section 163.3177(3)(b), Florida Statutes.
-A copy of the 2022 Capital Improvements Element update and the Five-Year Schedule of Capital Improvements for Fiscal Years 2022/2023 - 2026/2027 is provided in "Exhibit A."
+The LPA hereby recommends going forward without a recommendation to the local governing body (City Council) to consider the adoption of the annual update to the CIE of the City's Comprehensive Plan for 2023 and the Five-Year SCI for Fiscal Years 2023/2024 - 2027/2028, pursuant to Section 163.3177(3)(b), Florida Statutes.
+A copy of the 2023 CIE update and the Five-Year SCI for Fiscal Years 2023/2024 - 2027/2028 is provided in "Exhibit A."

 Section 3.
 Effective Date.
-This Ordinance shall be effective immediately upon passage by the City Council on second reading.
+This Resolution shall become effective immediately upon its adoption by the Local Planning Agency.

-The foregoing Ordinance was offered by Councilmember Cabrera who moved its adoption.
-The motion was seconded by Vice Mayor Cabral upon being put to a vote, the vote was as follows:
+The foregoing Resolution was offered by Vice Mayor Pineyro who moved its adoption.

+The motion was seconded by Councilmember Puig-Corve and upon being put to a vote, the vote was as follows: